CLARA

 CLARA is one of the world’s brightest medium-energy electron beams and has been designed to develop and test next-generation accelerator technologies, shaping the future of medicine, high energy physics, material science and beyond.

-Electrons are generated in a radiofrequency (RF) gun and accelerated using three 4-metre-long, 3 gigahertz RF accelerating cavities to an energy of 250 million electron volts (MeV).
-A network of 77 electromagnets and 65 diagnostic devices are then used to focus and steer the beam through the 60-metre-long facility.
+Electrons are generated in a radiofrequency (RF) gun and accelerated using one two-meter long and three 4-metre-long, 3 gigahertz RF accelerating cavities to an energy of 250 million electron volts (MeV).
+A network of 126 electromagnets and 94 diagnostic devices are then used to focus, steer and manipulate the beam through the 80-metre-long facility.

-CLARA also features a 120 terawatt ultra-short-pulse laser, enabling unique experiments that combine high-powered lasers with bright electron beams.
+CLARA also features a 120 terawatt peak power laser system operating at 5 Hz, enabling unique experiments that combine high-powered lasers with bright electron beams in both co-propagating and counter propagating geometries.
 This capability is unmatched anywhere else in Europe.

 Technical Specification